kinotto/cc_backend/README.md

 there's an initial phase that populates the remote db with ideas and categories available (for simplicity they're fetched from the files src/config/ideas.json and src/config/categories.json.
 Once the db is populated the server is ready to handle the requests coming come from the client.

-Mongoose library is used to define both the schema of Ideas and Category and for general CRUD operations.
+Mongoose library is used to define both the schema of Idea and Category and for general CRUD operations.

 ## routes
 most of the work is on the front, expose to the client there are two routes to fetch both the ideas and the categories.